Luciano Guidolin

-Luciano Nitrini Guidolin (born October 1972) is a Brazilian businessman, the president and CEO of Odebrecht, a diversified Brazilian conglomerate, which is Latin America's largest construction company, since May 2017.
+Luciano Nitrini Guidolin (born October 1972) is a Brazilian businessman, former president and CEO of Odebrecht, a diversified Brazilian conglomerate, which is Latin America's largest construction company, from May 2017 until December 2019.

 Early life

 Luciano Nitrini Guidolin was born in October 1972.
 He is a São Paulo native of Italian descent.
 He has a bachelor's degree in Production Engineering from the Polytechnic School of the University of São Paulo (USP) and an MBA from Harvard University.

 Career

 In May 2017, Guidolin, a "longtime executive", succeeded Newton de Souza as CEO of Odebrecht.